-It’s important that we join our kids in both their real and virtual journeys as they grow this summer.
+It’s important that we join our kids in both their real and virtual journeys as they grow.
 In both avenues, we can teach kindness and playfulness.
 We as caregivers can be involved in their lives and get to know all of their friends.

 Be Virtual, Together:

 Select shows and video games together, and if you veto their suggestion, talk about it

 Talk about what they played and viewed

 Show them how to use critical thinking with Internet content and ads or commercials

 Schedule times, like at dinner or family game night, that are tech-free

 Turn off background TV

 Follow their screen time rules yourself, so your children have a technology role model